 Wandering off the beaten path, mosey on over to the charmingly-quiet Motcomb Street, hidden away from the bustle of Knightsbridge.
 Ottolenghi’s tiny cafe is always an inviting choice for the its vibrant smattering of salads and summer-friendly dishes (inevitably followed by a chocolate and tahini cupcake).
 Although there’s bound to be bit of a toss-up with the Fine Cheese Company next door, which is well worth a visit for their soufflés alone (each easily the size of your head)!

 The colourful patchwork of Neal’s Yard (off Covent Garden) presents a wonderfully-enchanting escape too.
 It’s here where you’ll find one of my favourite restaurants, The Barbary – the highly-charged offshoot of the iconic Palomar, dishing up a raucous assembly of flavours and textures hailing from the Barbary Coast.
-Seating (arranged around the open-plan kitchen) is usually in short-supply, but for the first time ever they’re accepting lunch-time bookings, as part of London Food Month in June!
+Seating (arranged around the open-plan kitchen) is usually in short-supply, but for the first time ever they’re accepting lunch-time bookings too!

 Here's #MyLondonDish, the heavenly knafeh @BarbaryLDN.
 Melted mozzarella and goat cheese, cocooned in a deep-fried nest of kadaif noodles with a scattering of pistachios for a touch of nuttiness… A thrilling lunch as always at this terrifically theatrical restaurant in Neal's Yard, with a culinary tour along the Barbary Coast toward Jerusalem!
 But of course I have far too many favourites to single out just the one dish, so I'm rounding up a fair few instead in my latest article @HuffPostUK as I join @MayorOfLDN in celebrating London's cultural & culinary diversity 📍🍽Link's in the bio if you fancy a read! #TheFoodieDiariesLondon